gravityplus/Gravity-Forms-Stripe/readme.txt

 3. Stripe feed

 == Changelog ==
+= 0.1.1 =
+* Fixes "Class 'Stripe' Not Found" error

 = 0.1 =
 * Initial release.
 Processes charges (one-time payments) only.

 == Upgrade Notice ==

-Please upgrade to the latest version.
+Important fix!
+Please upgrade to the latest version or your form may not correctly process payments.